-The set of covariates considered in this study are selected based on the covariates used in the previous poverty studies on the Philippines (Tabunda, 2001) (Refer to Table 2 for the definition and summary statistics of these variables).
+The set of covariates used in this study are selected based on previous poverty studies on the Philippines (Tabunda, 2001).
+Table 2 reports the definition and summary statistics of these variables.
 These variables include household size, dependency ratio, and household head attributes (i.e., sex, age, education, and employment).
-We also considered regional dummies as well as aggregate-level variables, namely: transportation infrastructure index, economic and social infrastructure index, irrigation development index, agriculture index, and utilities index.
+We also included aggregate-level variables, namely the transportation infrastructure index, economic and social infrastructure index, irrigation development index, agriculture index, and utilities index.
 The indices were generated using the Principal Component Analysis (PCA) mainly because some of the component variables of those indices are strongly correlated.
+Regional dummies were also included to account for regional characteristics.
 Except for squares of household size and age of head, all main effect variables included in the model are not strongly correlated.
-6 While the average real per capita household income increased over the years, most of the variables on household characteristics were stable in 2003-2009.
+While the average real per capita household income increased over the years, most of the variables on household characteristics were stable in 2003-2009.
 The quality of infrastructure (e.g., paved roads; number of ports and airports; telephone density) improved while the total area planted and/or average use of fertiliser declined.